 Fish are the main diet of the Bald Eagle.
 Herring, flounder, pollock, and salmon are taken along the coast, while the Interior populations prey heavily upon salmon.
 Eagles also prey upon waterfowl, small mammals, sea urchins, clams, crabs, and carrion.

 Claims by fox farmers and fishers of eagle depredations caused the Alaska Territorial Legislature in 1917 to impose a bounty system on eagles.
 These claims were later found to be mainly false, but over 100,000 eagles were killed before the bounty was removed in 1953.
 With statehood in 1959, the Bald Eagle in Alaska received federal protection under the Bald Eagle Protection Act of 1940.

 This act made it illegal to kill or possess an eagle, alive or dead, or to possess any part of an eagle, including feathers.
 Bald Eagles were endangered or eliminated throughout most of the Lower 48 states as a result of habitat destruction, illegal shooting, pesticides, and poisoning.
 Bald Eagle populations are recovering in many states because of strong support for endangered species wildlife habitat.
-Alaska’s populations remain healthy, but destruction of nest sites by logging, deterioration of salmon spawning streams by logging, mining, and other development, and increased human disturbance of eagles in remote areas pose potential problems for Alaska’s Bald Eagles.
+Alaska’s populations remain healthy, but the destruction of nest sites by logging, deterioration of salmon spawning streams by logging, mining, and other development, and increased human disturbance of eagles in remote areas pose potential problems for Alaska’s Bald Eagles.

-In 1972, the Alaska State Legislature established a stretch of the Chilkat River as critical bald eagle habitat to ensure protection of the large numbers found there in winter.
+In 1972, the Alaska State Legislature established a stretch of the Chilkat River as critical bald eagle habitat to ensure the protection of the large numbers found there in winter.
 In 1982, a portion of the surrounding area was established as the Alaska Chilkat Bald Eagle Preserve.